meng-ma-biomedical-AI/the-RareDis-corpus/README.md

 # RareDis
-It contains an annotated corpus with rare diseases, their signs and their symptoms.
+This repository contains the data and code created under the project NLP4Rare-cm-uc3m.